-As you must know by now, just dumping it isn’t an option.
+Because just dumping them isn’t an option.
 Reusing and recycling old and unneeded stuff has become an important aspect of the push to preserve the world’s environment.
-Many states and urban areas are mandating the recycling of tech, metals, paper goods, or other substances, but even if you live in an area where the law doesn’t require it, you probably don’t want to add more to the world’s trash.
+Many states and urban areas are mandating the recycling of tech, metals, paper goods, or other substances, but even if you live in an area where the law doesn’t require it, you probably still want to do the right thing.

 The problem is finding how and where you can get rid of your stuff with the greatest advantage to you and the least amount of damage to the environment.
-This may have been more difficult than usual over the last year or so, because many resources for recycling have been suspended during the pandemic, and they may be slow in coming back.
+This may have been more difficult than usual over the past few years because many resources for recycling were suspended during the pandemic, and some were slow to come back — or never did.
 However, there are still a number of online services that can help you figure out how to responsibly get rid of things — and possibly make some money in the process.

-Here are some sites to check out, depending on what you want to dispose of and how you want to do it.
+Here are some resources to check out, depending on what you want to dispose of and how you want to do it.

 If you don’t like the offer from the vendor, you can sell your tech.
 There are online vendors that will take your used device off your hands and give you something for it.
 Decluttr, for example, will give you a tentative quote on your phone or tech.
-(It also takes CDs, DVDs, games, books, and Lego.)
-You can also sell through a service like Swappa, which charges the buyer, not the seller, a fee (but the seller does have to pay PayPal’s transaction fee).
-Amazon also has a trade-in program, although payment will come in the form of a gift card.
+(It also takes CDs, DVDs, games, consoles, and books.)
+You can also sell through a service like Swappa, which charges the buyer, not the seller, a fee.
+Best Buy also has a trade-in program, although payment will come in the form of a gift card.

 You can also give it to charity.
 There are several programs that give computers to people or organizations that need them.
-For example, Computers with Causes passes tech on to individuals who need them; World Computer Exchange sends refurbished desktop and laptop computers to schools, libraries, community centers, and universities in developing countries; and Globetops lets you choose who will get your refurbished laptop using online descriptions (or you can just donate your tech and let Globetops decide).
+For example, Computers with Causes passes tech on to individuals who need them; World Computer Exchange sends refurbished desktop and laptop computers to schools, libraries, community centers, and universities in developing countries; Bridging Tech donates computers to housing-insecure children, and Globetops lets you choose who will get your refurbished laptop using online descriptions (or you can just donate your tech and let Globetops decide).
 As with any charitable institution, it’s a good idea to check them out before giving.
 (There are several charity info sites online.)

-If you’ve got tech that is so old that nobody wants it, then it’s time to dispose of it — in an environmentally conscious way, of course.
+If you’ve got tech that is so old that nobody wants it (for example, I actually came across a few parallel cables the other day), then it’s time to dispose of it — in an environmentally conscious way, of course.
 In fact, if you just throw away your computer or TV set, you may be breaking the law, depending on where you live.
-According to a 2018 article written for the National Council of State Legislatures, “25 states and the District of Columbia have enacted legislation establishing a statewide electronic waste, or e-waste, recycling program.”
+According to a 2018 article written for the National Conference of State Legislatures, “25 states and the District of Columbia have enacted legislation establishing a statewide electronic waste, or e-waste, recycling program.”

 If you just throw away your computer or TV set, you may be breaking the law

-If you live in an urban area, chances are there’s some kind of recycling program available (or even mandatory).
+If you live in an urban area, chances are there’s some kind of recycling program that’s available (or even mandatory).
 In many cases, stores that sell electronics will also offer recycling (occasionally for a fee); all you have to do is bring your stuff to the store.
-Or you can try Earth911 to find the nearest recycling center.
-However, always check directly with the center or store before you go there; many recycling programs may still be on hold because of the pandemic.
+Best Buy, for example, will recycle up to three devices per trip (with some restrictions and a fee for some items, such as monitors); it also has a mail-in service (again, for a fee).
+Staples has a recycling program for a wide variety of tech devices and also offers mail-in recycling “kits” for a fee.
+You can also try Earth911 to find the nearest recycling center.
+However, always check directly with the center or store before you go; hours and what they will handle can change quickly.

 Disposing of batteries safely can be a pain.
-Call2Recycle can help you find out where to drop off that bag of batteries you’ve been accumulating.
-If there aren’t any facilities within reach of your home or office, BigGreenBox will dispose of it for you — but not for free.
-Prices begin at $36 for a box that will hold up to 10 pounds of batteries (which includes shipping and handling).
+Call2Recycle can help you find out where to drop off that bag of batteries you’ve been accumulating and also offers shipping services.
+If there aren’t any facilities within reach of your home or office, Cirba Solutions’ WeRecycle (formerly BigGreenBox) will dispose of it for you — but not for free.
+Prices begin at $44.95 for a box that will hold up to 12 pounds of batteries.

 You can divide clothing sites into three categories: ones that handle the latest stylish and expensive clothing and jewelry, ones that handle major middle-level brands, and dealers in traditional discount leftovers.

-For less upscale clothing, sites like Tradesy handle both upscale and mid-priced clothing, shoes, and jewelry.
-Tradesy takes a straightforward commission from the seller, although it will check if there is any question about the authenticity of the label.
-You can also try sites like ThredUp, which handles thousands of major brands; you send your gently used clothing directly to the service, and if it accepts (and sells) your clothing, you can choose from cash or credit from either ThredUp or an associated retailer.
+For less upscale clothing, you can try sites like Thredup, which handles thousands of major brands; you send your gently used clothing directly to the service, and if it accepts (and sells) your clothing, you can choose from cash or credit from either Thredup or an associated retailer.